chaoss/wg-value/focus-areas/communal-value/social-currency-metric-system.md

 ### Annotated Footnotes
 <sup>1</sup> CHAOSS metrics historically is to create standard, atomic definitions that can be used reliably across projects to support comparisons.
 This metric may evolve into a project in the future.

-<sup>2</sup> What atomic metrics emerge from this description?
+<sup>2</sup> What metrics emerge from this description?
 Likely included are: 1. community trust, 2. transparency,  3. utility, 4. consistency, and 5. merit

 <sup>3</sup> Analysis of sentiment suggests that atomic metric (6) is likely "Communications Sentiment", and the definition may need to include references to common sentiment analysis tools, sometimes called "bags of words".